 Then ask them to briefly think about what, in their opinion, would be representative of a wholesome life in each category.

 Step 2: Draw a line in each segment.
-The centre of the wheel represents the lowest value of satisfaction, 0 and the edge of the wheel represents the highest value of satisfaction, 10.
-Ask your client to mark the point which they feel is apt for each segment, and join the dots of each segment to each other.
+The center of the wheel represents the lowest value of satisfaction, 0; and the edge of the wheel represents the highest value of satisfaction, 10.
+Ask your client to mark the point that they feel is appropriate for each segment and join the dots of each segment to each other.

-As a result of this exercise, your client will have a visual map – which will look almost like a spider web.
+As a result of this exercise, your client will have a visual map that will look almost like a spider web.
 This visual map will give your client a general idea of their desired state of being in relation to their current state.

 2) The Perfect Day

 As children, we are often in our most uninhibited state of being.
-As one grows older, however, they find themselves moving further and further away from their dreams and answering the question “What do I want to be when I get older?”
+It has been my personal experience that the answer to the question “What do I want to be when I grow up?” becomes increasingly distant from one’s dreams as one ages.

 This exercise helps you take your client back to that uninhibited state and answer that question.